Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Rv5-4k_ZzWU.md

 ### Transcript

-> any chance or faster belts in the future i don't know
+> any chance or faster belts in the future I don't know